 I so rarely buy bread now.
 Except for some very special bread I might come across, and of course sourdough.
 And more recently the Afghan shop nearby has begun making their own flatbread.
 It’s just that we don’t eat bread much any more.
-Just occasionally we love to make my own.
-I don’t do it every week, mind you, although there have been times in my life where I have made bread several times per week – we had a rhythm going, and it was easy a log as we kept to the rhythm.
+Just occasionally we love to make our own.
+We don’t do it every week, mind you, although there have been times in my life where I have made bread several times per week – we had a rhythm going, and it was easy a log as we kept to the rhythm.
 The kids were younger then, and it was a good way to feed their constantly empty stomachs.

 Mind you, I am no baker.
 A little too conceptual and impatient for that, but nevertheless we love this bread.
 I hope that you enjoy it.

 Are you looking for other breads?
 We don’t have many.
 Try Olive Oil Bread with Parsley and Dill, No Knead Focaccia, Schiacciata and Rosemary Focaccia.
 And we have some Toasties – try Pan Fried Toasties with Fontina, Paneer Toasties and Potato and Pea Stuffed Toasted Sandwiches.

 But we do have Italian recipes.
 Try Marinated Zucchini and Tomato, Roasted Pepper Salad with Mozarella and White Beans, and Puy Lentil Soup.